 1. Information gathering and assessment by the MRS

 The MRS assesses the information received to ascertain what, if any, further information and assessment is needed, and whether we have an ongoing role with the child.
 The MRS may undertake limited initial inquiries to seek information from WA Police.
-The MRS assessment is recorded in Assist and Objective, and referred to the relevant district office, who complete an initial inquiry and undertake a Safety and Wellbeing Assessment (SWA).
+The MRS assessment is recorded in Assist and Objective, and referred to the relevant district office, who complete an initial inquiry and conduct a Child Safety Investigation (CSI).

 2. Referrals to WA Police and childFIRST Child Assessment Interview Team (CAIT)